 Key features of the ancillary facilities include:

-- a new river intake pump station with a total river extraction capacity made up of a combination of flows from the river intake (up to 26ML) and the borefield (up to 6ML)
+- a new pump station with capacity to extract up to 26ML from the river and up to 6ML from the borefield

 - a pipeline with a capacity of 26ML per day to transfer raw water from the new river intake pump station to the storage inlet chute

-- a pipeline connection from the existing borefield pipeline to the river intake pump station
+- a pipeline connection from the borefield to the river intake pump station

-- a new storage access road that is about 1km in length and extends from Eurobodalla Road opposite the existing WTP to the new embankment
+- a storage access road roughly 1km long from Eurobodalla Road opposite the WTP to the site

-- a new access road that is 70m in length and would provide a route for vehicles to access the new river intake pump station.
+- a 70m long access road for vehicles to access the river intake pump station

-- power supply including the construction of new sub-stations located near the storage and the river intake pump station.
+- power supply including new sub-stations near the storage and pump station.